 Composite inception and creation date: 07/01/1994.
 'Effective 04/01/2025, the benchmark was changed retroactively.
 Prior to 04/01/2025, the benchmark for this composite was the Bloomberg US Corporate High Yield Index.
 The benchmark change was made to provide a comparison index that is better aligned with the strategy's investment objective.
-'The 3-Year annualized ex-post standard deviation is not calculated using monthly goss-of-fee returns to measure the eaverage deviations of returns from its mean.
-3Dispersion is not calculated for years in which the composite is the Bloomberg US High Yield Ba/B 2% Issuer Cap Index.
-The Bloomberg US High Yield Ba/B 2% Issuer Cap Index.
-The Bloomberg US High Yield Ba/B 2% Issuer Cap Index.
-The Bloomberg US of interest payments by incorporating them into the total return calculation.
-Fort Washington's High Yield Strategy seeks to outperform over a full market cycle (typically 3-5 years) by protecting principal in periods of market decile exhibit go fuel exhibit on fource scale previding a stable base of income across all periods.
-The focus is on the high-equality credits exhibiting lower default risk and mature sectors that can be expected to weather a full market cycle.
+'The 3'ear annualized expost standard deviation is not calculated using monthly gross-of-fee returns for mits mean.
+'Dispersion is not calculated for years in which the composite is the Bloomberg US High Yield Ba/B 2% Issuer Capped Index.
+The Bloomberg US High Yield Ba/B 2% Issuer Capped Index.
+The Bloomberg US.
+Aligh Yield Ba/B 2% Issuer Capped Index.
+The Bloomberg US High Yield Ba/B 2% Issuer Capped Index.
+The Bloomberg US High Yield Ba/B 2% Issuer Capped Index.
+The Bloomberg US High Yield Ba/B 2% Issuer Capped Index.
+The Bloomberg US High Yield Strategy seeks to outperform over a full market cycle.
+Which are accurate the total return calculation.
+Fort Washington's High Yield Strategy seeks to outperform over a full market cycle.
 All fee-paying fully discretionary portfolios managed in the High Yield Fixed Income style, with a minimum of \$20 million under our management, are included in this composite.
-Effective 01/2/2/2014, the High Yield Fixed Income fee is 0.50% for the first \$100 million and 0.45% on additional amounts over for separate and dividenty.
-The management face calculated on a nonthy bigh size using the actual management fees charged.
-Individual portfolio returns are calculated on a monthy basis using a time-weighted return method.
-Fort Washington Investment Advisory, fees and other expenses that may be editored by rivestment and other described in outsions presented this composite.
-(Fort Washington, is a registered investment divisor and provides discretionary money management to a broad trange of investors, including b
+Effective 01/22/2014, the High Yield Fixed Income fee is 0.50% for the first \$100 million and 0.45% on additional amounts over for separate accounts.
+Portfolios in this composite include cash, cash equivalents, investment securities, interest and dividends.
+Cash is maintained, which are based include the reinvestment of all income.
+Gross returns will be reduced by investment advisory fees and include the reinvestment of all income.
+Gross returns will be reduced by investment advisory fees and include a sub string the accurate new anagement fees and include the reinvestment of all income.
+Gross returns will be reduced by and market or for the assis.
+Prior to 01/01/1997, individual portfolio returns were calculated on a monthy basis using a time-weighted return method.
+Fort Wa